Mingzhu-YANG/Mingzhu-YANG/README.md

 ## Hi there 👋

-**Mingzhu-YANG/Mingzhu-YANG** ✨ ✨
+**Mingzhu-YANG** ✨ ✨

-Here are some ideas to get you started:
+I am a Biological Sciences PhD student in University of Bristol.
+(2023.9-2027.9) I mainly work on phylogenomics, early animnal evolution, animal tree of life.

+- 😄 Pronouns: She/her
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on phylogeny of Brachiopoda
+- 📫 How to reach me: unkown
+- 💬 Ask me about ...

+<---
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...